-Leaving Corney and Barrow in 1981, John Armit Wine Investment Ltd, was created as a small, highly specialised company for large-scale collectors and investors in wine.
-John managed wine portfolios for a maximum of 100 clients, dealing only in top quality claret, much of it sold En Primeur.
+1981 – John left Corney and Barrow and started up John Armit Wine Investment Ltd managing wine portfolios for a maximum of 100 clients, dealing only in top quality claret, much of it sold En Primeur.

-In 1988 John Armit Wines Ltd was established with the purpose of providing to clients the services of a complete wine merchant, but one with a strongly contemporary feel.
-The company grew, reaching sales of £17.4m in 2002 through concentrating on its clients and growing the portfolio of great wines represented in the UK (click here to see our Agencies).
+1988 - John Armit Wines Ltd was established with the purpose of providing to clients the services of a complete wine merchant, but one with a strongly contemporary feel.